The Warehouse posts higher sales for first half but coronavirus uncertainty looms

-The Warehouse Group has reported a 20 per cent fall in first-half net profit to $28.7 million, dragged down by transformation costs as it shifts to a new pricing model.
+The Warehouse Group has reported a 20 per cent fall in first-half net profit to $28.7 million, dragged down by ongoing internal transformation costs.

 Adjusted net profit for the 26 weeks to January 31 was $46.2m, up 16.7 per cent compared to the same period a year earlier.